HJEC/readme-example/README.md

 - `$ git checkout -b name-of-your-branch`
 - `$ git push origin name-of-your-branch`

-You might recieve a warning saying something like:
+You might receive a warning saying something like:

 > The authenticity of host 'github.com (140.82.121.4)' can't be established.
 > RSA key fingerprint is .....